Antisemitism in Canada: "New antisemitism"

-Since the Beginning of the Gaza War
+2023-2024

-Since October 7, 2023 Israel has been fighting a war on multiple fronts, including the Gaza war and the Israel–Hezbollah conflict (2023–present), exchanges of fire between the Houthis and Israel documented in Red Sea crisis and exchanges of fire between Iran and Israel documented in Iran-Israel proxy conflict.
-This section documents incidents of antisemitism in Canada since the 7 October Hamas-led attack on Israel.
-According to data from B'nai Brith Canada, there was a significant increase in reported antisemitic incidents in Canada following October 7, 2023.
+The October 7, 2023 attacks led by Hamas on Israel on October 7, 2023 would spark the Gaza war and Gaza genocide, as well as a significant increase in antisemitism.

+According to data from B'nai Brith Canada, there was a significant increase in reported antisemitic incidents in Canada following October 7.
 In 2023, a total of 5,791 antisemitic incidents were reported, while in 2024 the number rose to 6,219, the highest annual total recorded since monitoring began in 1982.

 On the morning of November 9, 2023, two Jewish schools in Montreal were found to have been targeted by gunfire over night.
 Bullet holes were identified at United Talmud Torah and Yeshivah Gedolah.

 In November 2023, an Israeli Jewish student encountered harassment at school when three peers engaged in physical aggression, verbally expressing intentions to "do to him what Hamas did to Israel".

 In April 2024, another incident occurred in the Canadian province of New Brunswick where an Israeli Jewish teenage girl was assaulted by a fellow student, resulting in her being thrown to the ground and subjected to physical violence.
 In May 2024, Jewish pupils in Toronto reported receiving death threats from their schoolmates.

-On May 25, six shots were fired at Bais Chaya Mushka Girls Elementary School, in North York, Toronto.
-No injuries were reported.
-A solidarity rally was held outside the school on May 27.
-On October 12, 2024, multiple shots were fired at the school.
-A 17-year-old boy and 20-year-old man were arrested and charged with multiple firearms offences in connection to the shooting.
-On December 20, 2024, six shots were fired at the school with no injuries reported.